jmcmullen/rave-reviewz-gatsby/src/pages/features/-feature-spektrum-pres-einmusik.md

 <iframe src="https://embed.beatport.com/?id=11648346&type=track" width="100%" height="162" frameborder="0" scrolling="no" style="max-width:600px;"></iframe>

-With an arsenal of tracks at his disposal and an ability to deliver the goods, you can expect Einmusik to take you on a mesmerising journey at the Burdekin this Saturday with [Spektrum](https://ravereviewz.net/interview/eden-worthington-spektrum).
+With an arsenal of tracks at his disposal and an ability to deliver the goods, you can expect Einmusik to take you on a mesmerising journey at the Burdekin this Saturday.

 _Do yourself a favour and get a discounted ticket [here](https://www.residentadvisor.net/events/1250756?p=Mailchimp)._